Mobile, Alabama: 19th century

-20th century
+20th century before WWII

 The turn of the 20th century brought the Progressive Era to Mobile.
 The economic structure developed with new industries, generating new jobs and attracting a significant increase in population.
 The population increased from around 40,000 in 1900 to 60,000 by 1920.
 During this time the city received $3 million in federal grants for harbor improvements to deepen the shipping channels.
 During and after World War I, manufacturing became increasingly vital to Mobile's economic health, with shipbuilding and steel production being two of the most important industries.

-During this time, social justice and race relations in Mobile worsened, however.
+During this time, social justice and race relations in Mobile worsened.
 The state passed a new constitution in 1901 that disenfranchised most blacks and many poor whites; and the white Democratic-dominated legislature passed other discriminatory legislation.
 In 1902, the city government passed Mobile's first racial segregation ordinance, segregating the city streetcars.
 It legislated what had been informal practice, enforced by convention.
 Mobile's African-American population responded to this with a two-month boycott, but the law was not repealed.
 After this, Mobile's de facto segregation was increasingly replaced with legislated segregation as whites imposed Jim Crow laws to maintain supremacy.

 In 1911 the city adopted a commission form of government, which had three members elected by at-large voting.
 Considered to be progressive, as it would reduce the power of ward bosses, this change resulted in the elite white majority strengthening its power, as only the majority could gain election of at-large candidates.
 In addition, poor whites and blacks had already been disenfranchised.
 Mobile was one of the last cities to retain this form of government, which prevented smaller groups from electing candidates of their choice.
 But Alabama's white yeomanry had historically favored single-member districts in order to elect candidates of their choice.